tripleee/SmokeDetector-wiki/Commands.md

 # Silent mode

-If you want that SmokeDetector does not reply when executing a command, add a `-` sign at the end, for example `fp-`.
-Two frequently used silent mode commands have one-letter aliases:
+If you don't want SmokeDetector to reply when executing a command, add a `-` sign at the end, for example `fp-`.
+This is a good practice to cut down on chatroom clutter.
+Note that SmokeDetector will always report any errors, even if the `-` is present.

+Also, two frequently used silent mode commands have one-letter aliases:

- - `f` - Same as fp-
+ - `f` is the same as `fp-`
- - `k` - Same as tpu-
+ - `k` is the same as `tpu-`

 # Shortcut commands